CamilaDuitama/aKmerBroom/README.md

 ### Input

-The `data/` folder contains the following input files:
+The `data/` folder should contain the following input files:

 ```
 ancient_kmers       : a text file where each row is a known ancient kmer